How Manhattan Island Banished Marble Hill to the Mainland (but not to the Bronx)

 The Lonely Island

-This map from an 1896 issue of the New York Times shows how it looked right after the Canal's construction:
+The map on the right is from an 1896 issue of the New York Times and shows how it looked right after the Canal's construction.

 The portion of Spuyten Duyvil Creek north of Marble Hill remained, and the canal on its newly-created southern shore worked wonders for the shipping industry by significantly shortening the route between the Hudson River and the Long Island Sound.